 BMO ETFs Virtually Closes The Market At The MoneyShow

 TORONTO, Feb.
-3, 2021 /CNW/ - Kevin Prins, Managing Director, Head of Distribution, ETFs and Managed Accounts, BMO Global Asset Management along with MoneyShow's Jordan Berger, SVP Marketing and Aaron West, President joined Graham MacKenzie, Head, Exchange Traded Products, TMX Group to close the market to celebrate BMO ETFs, the first in Canada to provide access to five MSCI Innovation Indexes, developed in collaboration with ARK Invest: BMO MSCI Innovation Index ETF (TSX: ZIN), BMO MSCI Genomic Innovation Index ETF (TSX: ZGEN), BMO MSCI Fintech Innovation Index ETF (TSX: ZFIN), BMO MSCI Next Gen Internet Innovation Index ETF (TSX: ZINT) and BMO MSCI Tech & Industrial Innovation Index ETF (TSX: ZAUT).
+4, 2021 /CNW/ - Kevin Prins, Managing Director, Head of Distribution, ETFs and Managed Accounts, BMO Global Asset Management along with MoneyShow's Jordan Berger, SVP Marketing and Aaron West, President joined Graham MacKenzie, Head, Exchange Traded Products, TMX Group to celebrate the launch of the BMO Clean Energy Index ETF (TSX: ZCLN) and close the market.

 BMO Exchange Traded Funds has been a leading provider for 11 years, with over 100 strategies and approximately 30 per cent market share in Canada.
 BMO ETFs are designed to provide compelling solutions to partner with advisors and investors.
 This includes a comprehensive suite of ETFs, such as core equity ETFs following market leading indexes, a broad range of fixed income ETFs; solution-based ETFs responding to client demand; and innovation with factor ETFs.